 They are doing it since 2018.
 It's because it's increasingly difficult to find places that want to host those races, especially in Germany.
 It's a real problem.
 So they've started to hold them together and are rotating each year with which country is hosting.
 Last year Covid cancelled the plans and this year the Swiss were not able to organize, so Sachsenring stepped in.

-You know, we have a thread for the juniors right over here:"About 60 kilometers from the finish, Uijtdebroeks had started his big race
+"About 60 kilometers from the finish, Uijtdebroeks had started his big race

 to catch up at the front of the field and in the mountainous part of the race